ColorCode/web-fundamentals-sept-2019/exercises/instagram-header/README.md

 ### What to do
 - Clone this repo
-- Navigate to the exercises directory
+- Navigate to the `exercises/instagram-header` directory
-- Modify the index.html inside `exercises/instagram-header`
 - `npm install`
 - `npm start`
 - Start by modifying the `index.html` in that directory